 What is the role of the instructor in the SSS program?

 Before the start of term, we'll need your help in selecting good candidates to facilitate the Structured Study Sessions for your course, the SSS Coach.
 This academically-strong "model student" will have taken the course before, potentially in the previous academic year.

-The SSS Coach will participate in the University Learning Centre's Peer Assisted Learning (PAL) training program, and will take on the role of SSS Coach for your class.
+The SSS Coach will participate in Student Learning Services' Peer Assisted Learning (PAL) training program, and will take on the role of SSS Coach for your class.

 During the term, the SSS Coach will occasionally ask you if they can make an announcement at the beginning of class.
 For example, if they are planning a particularly interesting study session that week (like a practice midterm), then they'll want to inform the class to encourage more than just "the regulars" to attend.

 At the end of the term, we will ask you for a list of final marks for your course.
 The data will be used for research and program development only; individual student identities will not be revealed and student privacy will be protected.
 We will also ask for your assistance in sending out an invitation to the class to participate in an evaluation survey where students are asked for feedback on the study sessions.

 How is the SSS Coach different from a Teaching Assistant?